plaidml/plaidml/designs/RFC - Network Setup Teardown Optimization.md

       yield main(inputs);
     }

-We can reify this by defining a `comp.loop`.
+We can reify this by defining a `comp.loop` operation.
 Here's what it looks like, when applied to our original code:

 ```mlir
 func @main(%arg0: !comp.device) {